Orange-Cyberdefense/bof/docs/man/user.rst

     git clone https://github.com/Orange-Cyberdefense/bof.git

 BOF is a Python 3.6+ library that should be imported in scripts.
-It has no installer yet so you need to refer to the `bof` subdirectory which contains the library (inside the repository) in your project or to copy the folder to your project's folder.
-Then, inside your code (or interactively):

 .. code-block:: python